 Matthew Walker, a partner in the Doha and London offices of K&L Gates, focuses his practice in construction law and dispute resolution.
-He has acted as advocate and counsel in ICC and QICCA arbitrations in Qatar, the UAE, Oman, Saudi Arabia, Turkey, India and the UK, as co-counsel in cases before the Qatar Court of First Instance, and has litigated in the Technology & Construction Court and the Court of Appeal in England.
-He has sat as a sole arbitrator in a QICCA arbitration.
-He was involved in a series of multimillion pound adjudications, arbitrations and mediations relating to a telecommunications system on a major underground rail network, and an international adjudication related to a gas facility in Tanzania.
+He has acted as advocate and counsel in ICC and QICCA arbitrations in Qatar, the UAE, Oman, Saudi Arabia, Turkey, Hong Kong, India and the UK, as co-counsel in cases before the Qatar Court of First Instance, and has litigated in the Technology & Construction Court and the Court of Appeal in England.
+He has sat as in several QICCA arbitrations as arbitrator, including as sole arbitrator and on a panel of five arbitrators.
+He was involved in a series of multimillion pound adjudications, arbitrations and mediations relating to a telecommunications system on an underground rail network, and an international adjudication related to a gas facility in Tanzania.
 He is a Fellow of the Chartered Institute of Arbitrators and a Fellow of the Chartered Institute of Building, and has been accredited as a Mediator by the Royal Institute of Chartered Surveyors.

-Listed by Who’s Who Legal as a Thought Leader for Construction 2021 and also Recommended as one of the five leading construction lawyers working in Qatar by Who’s Who Legal for every year from 2015-2021.
+Listed by Who’s Who Legal as a Global Elite Thought Leader for Construction 2021 and also Recommended as one of the five leading construction lawyers working in Qatar by Who’s Who Legal for every year from 2015-2021.
 Also ranked as a leading lawyer (Band 2) by Chambers Global 2016-2019 for Dispute Resolution (International) in Qatar, and now ranked by Chambers in the Qatar Legal Rankings for Dispute Resolution: International (Expertise Based Abroad).
-Matthew is praised for his analytical skills and clients remark that "he develops sound arguments.
-He's a good listener and evaluates the client's position very well."
-He is noted as a highly regarded construction disputes lawyer with many years' experience in ICC and QICCA arbitrations.
-He is also well versed in litigation, mediation and adjudication.
+Client testimonials include the following, all taken from Legal500 2023:

 - Chartered Institute of Arbitrators (FCIArb) - admitted as Fellow, 2008